History of the Australian Football League: 1990s

 The league was officially renamed the Australian Football League in 1990 to reflect the new national perspective; the VFA later took over the Victorian Football League name in 1996.
 Functionally, the AFL gave up control over its Victorian-based minor grades at the end of 1991—clubs continued to field reserves teams in the independent Victorian State Football League, while an entirely new under-18s competition (the TAC Cup) was established with new, zone-based clubs.
 Without minor grades, the McClelland Trophy was now awarded to the senior minor premiers.

 Collingwood won the 1990 AFL Grand Final, ending a 32-year premiership drought, which featured a string of near misses known as the Colliwobbles that had seen the club lose eight grand finals.

 In 1990, the SANFL's most successful club, Port Adelaide, made a bid for an AFL licence.
 In response, the SANFL established a composite South Australian team called the Adelaide Crows, which was awarded the licence instead and joined the league in 1991 as the fourth interstate club.
 The same year saw the West Coast Eagles become the first interstate club reach the grand final, losing to Hawthorn in the 1991 AFL Grand Final; the Eagles would then win the premiership in 1992 and 1994.
 In 1994, the Fremantle Football Club was formed in Western Australia; they joined the AFL in 1995, becoming the fifth interstate club.

 In 1996, the VFL/AFL celebrated its centenary; the Australian Football Hall of Fame was established and the VFL/AFL Team of the Century was named.
 However, several Victorian clubs were in severe financial difficulties, most notably Fitzroy and Hawthorn.
 Hawthorn had proposed to merge with Melbourne to form the Melbourne Hawks, but the merger ultimately fell through, and both teams continued as separate entities.
 For Fitzroy, however, the club was too weak to continue by itself; the club nearly merged with North Melbourne to form the Fitzroy–North Melbourne Kangaroos, but after the other clubs voted against it, the club merged with Brisbane to become the Brisbane Lions instead.
 Fitzroy played its last match at the end of 1996.
 With the Brisbane–Fitzroy merger opening up a free slot for a 16th team, Port Adelaide was awarded an AFL licence, and they joined the league in 1997.
-The AFL rejected bids from Queensland club Southport Sharks and the Tasmanian government to enter teams, the latter of which has seen renewed continual interest for the 25 years following this big rejection.
+The AFL rejected bids from Queensland club Southport Sharks and the Tasmanian government to enter teams, the latter of which saw renewed continual interest until they received a license in 2023.